24 Best Podcasts for Learning Korean in 2026

 Sponge Mind is one of the most famous Korean-language podcasts.

 They recorded every episode in both English and Korean.
-So, you can listen to it in English first to familiarize yourself with the subject before switching to Korean.
+You can listen to it in English first to familiarize yourself with the subject matter before switching to Korean.

 Because the podcast does not use typical language-learning methods, getting acclimated may take some time.
-But, the broadcasters do an excellent job of keeping the listener interested in bringing up engaging topics.
+But the broadcasters do an excellent job of keeping listeners interested by raising engaging topics.

 12. The Legit Korean

 Do you want to study Korean while learning about the nation’s culture?
-This is one of the most outstanding Korean podcasts to listen to.
+This is one of the most outstanding Korean podcasts.

-After each episode, the host offers her listeners a speaking task and asks them to send voice recordings to her via Instagram.
+After each episode, the host assigns a speaking task and asks listeners to send voice recordings via Instagram.

 On her next podcast show, she plays these recordings.
-This allows her to highlight her listeners, correct them if they make a mistake, and encourage others.
+This allows her to highlight her listeners, correct mistakes, and encourage others.

 13. Iyagi